MikoG/SID/README.md

 # SID

-SID is the Simple Indi Game Development Kit for C++.
+SID is the Simple Indie Game Development Kit for C++.
 It is currently being developed for Linux but with extensive use of the SDL2 libraries there is scope to move into other platforms.

 SID aims to provide developers with a framework for implimenting menu systems and tile based 3d world to stage their game in.